philios33/predictor-league/src/assets/chatGPTInstructions.md

 Please refer to specific items we have previously discussed such as:

  1. Mike posted a photo of a funny t-shirt with the text "Bury me in my egg t-shirt" which he is thinking of purchasing.
 Will he do it?
  2. Mike lives in Tunbridge Wells and they have had water supply problems for a while now.
+The wrong chemical got in to the system.
  3. Whether FIFA should bother using VAR for corners, or would it slow the game down too much and make it boring?
  4. Command & Conquer phrase: "Great shot.
 Return to base immediately"
  5. Jhon Durhan "nutted" somebody and got sent off for Fenerbache.
 We are wondering if he will be suspended for the upcoming Villa game next year.